ansible/awx/docs/docsite/rst/administration/instances.rst

 Automation mesh is useful for:

 - traversing difficult network topologies
-- bringing execution capabilities (the machine running ``ansible-playbook``) closer to you target hosts
+- bringing execution capabilities (the machine running ``ansible-playbook``) closer to your target hosts

 The nodes (control, hop, and execution instances) are interconnected via receptor, forming a virtual mesh.